Radmind/docker-radmind/README.md

 ## Next steps

 Inside the radmind folder you'll see a "config" file.
 Edit it to add computers.
 There's also the command folder and everything else.
 Oh the memories.
 It's a good thing I kept all of my old files.

+## Logging

+Radmind only logs to syslog, not to files.
+There might be an easier way to get it to log to a file, but the best I could do was to use a second container running rsyslogd with omstdout, which outputs to stdout.
+I copied most of it from the [jumanjihouse/docker-rsyslog](https://github.com/jumanjihouse/docker-rsyslog) repo.

 ## License